-Ayr does not anticipate paying any dividends on the Equity Shares or the Multiple Voting Shares in the foreseeable future.
+Ayr does not anticipate paying any dividends on the Equity Shares in the foreseeable future.
 Dividends paid by Ayr would be subject to tax and, potentially, withholdings.
 See "Dividends".

 Ayr may be vulnerable to attacks on privacy systems, cyber-attacks and security of sensitive information.